Alternatives for VA disability firms

 Alternative to CoCounsel for VA disability practice

 CoCounsel is built around professional legal AI, research, analysis, and drafting.
-Pete is built around VA case records and the workup that happens before the attorney signs off.
+The VA case workflow centers records and the workup that happens before the attorney signs off.

 The real decision